 The lesions often have dry scaly and crusty skin in the "ring" center.
 These lesions, which may or may be itchy, usually start out small and round, but can keep growing in size.

-As you can see, these symptoms mimick a number of other skin conditions, such as mange and other allergic conditions, that's why it is important to consult a vet for a proper diagnosis.
+As you can see, these symptoms mimick a number of other skin conditions, such as mange and other allergic conditions.
+So to be certain that your dog does have ringworm, it is important to get the dog to a vet for a proper diagnosis.

 A common diagnosis is to use a special black light called Wood's lamp to look for the fluorescence of infected hairs.
 But not all species of the ringworm fungi fluoresce.